IBM/kone/README.md

     spec:
       containers:
       - name: hello-world
-        # This is the relative (to this file) path for the node.js application containerize and run.
+        # This is the relative path for the Node.js application to containerize and run.
         image: ../my-node-app
         ports:
         - containerPort: 8080